~ SEA Weeds ~ SEA Vegetables ~ SEA Algae ~

 What are Sea Vegetables anyway?
-Sea Vegetables are Seaweeds used as Vegetables.
+Sea Vegetables are the same as Seaweeds, which are all Algaes.
 Edible Seaweed are Algae that contain high amounts of Fiber and contain a Complete Protein.
 There are several different kinds of Algae – Green, Red and Brown, and most are Marine.
-One thing to know, is that most FRESHWATER Algae are TOXIC!
+One thing to know, is that most Freshwater Algae are TOXIC!

 Edible Sea Vegetables, Algae, Seaweeds are very rich in Vitamin B6, are an excellent source of Iodine, a good source of Potassium and Iron.
-They also have a lot of dietary Fiber.
+They also have a lot of dietary Fiber and Protein!

 Sea Vegetables are a Fantastic Salt Alternative!
 Which is why I made this Blog to explain How to Make Sea Vegetable Seasoning in lieu of using Salt.

-When I was in West Palm Beach, Florida, I found these Organic Kelp and Dulse Granule Sea Seasonings in a little Organic Store called “bee Organics”.
-Bee Organics West Palm Beach Florida I couldn’t believe it because I was using the bagged Sea Vegetables in my Blender Drinks and never thought about using them as Toppings or Seasonings.
+When I was in West Palm Beach, Florida, I found these Organic Kelp and Dulse Granule Sea Seasonings in a little Organic Store I just happened upon.
+I couldn’t believe it, because I was using the bagged Sea Vegetables in my Blender Drinks and never thought about using them as Toppings or Seasonings.
+Hmmmm …..